akeneo/pim-community-standard/README.md

 </VirtualHost>
 ```
 Do not forget to change the "/path/to/your/pim/installation/web" to the full path to
-the web directory contains inside your Akeneo PIM installation directory
+the web directory inside your Akeneo PIM installation directory.

 Now, you just have to add your host to hosts file `/etc/hosts`: